 Edmond Gagnon’s policing career spanned over thirty-one years.
 He walked a beat and worked in uniform patrol cars.
 Moving into plain clothes, he worked in narcotics, morality, property crimes, and special projects.
 After being promoted to sergeant and then detective, Edmond spent more time in the same units as a supervisor.
 In his last years on the job he worked as a fraud and arson investigator.

 Travelling Around the World

 Upon retiring, Edmond Gagnon took to travelling around North America on his Harley Davidson, and visiting exotic destinations like Southeast Asia, South America, Mexico, and Belize.
 While travelling, he sent back email snippets of his adventures to friends and family (before Facebook).

 Coaxed by those same people, Edmond Gagnon put his collection of short stories together in his first book called, A Casual Traveler.
 The book was well-received and he was inspired to share some of his police stories.
-He started the Norm Strom Crime Series and wrote Rat, Bloody Friday, Torch, Finding Hope, Border City Chronicles.
-Edmond’s latest novel, Moon Mask, is the first in his new Abigail Brown Crime Series, and the sequel to Finding Hope.
+He started the Norm Strom Crime Series and wrote Rat, Bloody Friday, Torch, Finding Hope, Border City Chronicles, Moon Mask, the first in his new Abigail Brown Crime Series, and his latest, Trafficking Chen.

 Working with Other Authors

 Edmond Gagnon also got together with two other local authors and wrote a crime anthology called, All These Crooked Streets.
 To take his writing up another notch, Edmond changed genres once again and wrote a paranormal thriller called, Four.

 Writing as a Hobby